Help & Information Centre

-A Health Spending Account (HSA) is a flexible, tax-effective health benefits plan for Canadian businesses.
+A Health Spending Account (HSA) is a flexible, tax-effective health benefits plan for Canadian teams.
 It allows employers to allocate a set amount of tax-free health credits to their employees, who can then use those funds to cover a wide range of eligible medical expenses — including dental, vision care, prescription drugs, and over 100 other CRA-approved health services.

-No. HSA reimbursements are 100% tax-free for employees and tax-deductible for the business, making it one of the most efficient ways to offer health benefits in Canada.
+No, HSA reimbursements are 100% tax-free for employees and tax-deductible for the business, making it one of the most efficient ways to offer health benefits in Canada.

 Employees: